donnaxnguyen/employeesummary/README.md

  * The application will create an HTML file that displays all the information that was provided by the user

  ## How it's Delivered
- * Inquirer npm package
-  * Used for collecting input from the user
+ * Inquirer npm package - Used for collecting input from the user
- * Jestjs.io
-  * Used for running the provided tests
+ * Jestjs.io - Used for running the provided tests
- * Node to run the command-line
+ * Node - Used to run the command-line

  ## Built With
  * Inquirer